jesuspabloalfaro/Spring2024/CSC139/YT Lectures/Lecture 11.md

 - Program is *passive* entity stored on disk (*executable file*), process is *active*
 	- Program becomes process when executable file gets loaded into memory
 - Execution of program started via GUI mouse click or name entry on CLI
-- One program can be serveral processes
+- One program can be several processes
 	- Consider multiple users executing the same program or one user executing multiple instances of the same program

 ## Process in Memory